helinwang/dex/commands.md

 ## Wallet

-The `wallet` binary is a CLI, it talks with the node through the node's wallet RPC service.
+The `wallet` binary is a CLI.
+It talks with the node through the node's wallet RPC service.

 ### Trade